madhusriram012/resumeapibackend/README.md

 2) Copy the accessToken from the response

-3) Add the token as type `Bearer Token` for the below endpoint in the area shown in the picture
+3) Add the token as type `Bearer Token` for the below endpoint in the area shown in the picture.The end point and the body is available below the picture.

 <img width="1017" alt="image" src="https://github.com/madhusriram012/resumeapibackend/assets/75003175/f4493f25-8a03-4807-982c-f562954ae15c">